-I returned home to Northern California in 2008 with my four children, so afraid and so desperate.
+I returned home to Northern California with my four children, so afraid and desperate.
 My van broke down right in front of the Wallace House Shelter.
 Some might call this divine intervention.
 I only knew I had no money, prospects, and almost no hope.

-I truly believe the whole person/family approach was what we needed.
-Wallace House made me and my children feel more than just a name on an application.
+I truly believe their “whole person/family approach” was what we needed.
+The Wallace House helped me to feel like I mattered.
+I am more than just a name on an application.
 The compassion and competent assistance I received, is what inspired me to give back to the community.
-I owe my life and children’s well-being to Wallace House.
-Giving back to others has been essential to our recovery.
+I owe my life and my children’s well-being to Wallace House.
+Giving back to others has been essential to my recovery.
 Thank you Wallace House, I could not have done it without your help.”